-- JustGiving: If you would like to set up a fundraising page, visit our JustGiving page.
+- If you would like to set up a fundraising page, visit our JustGiving page

-- Cheque: Print and complete our Donation Form to post with your cheque to Calderdale and Huddersfield NHs Charity, Charity HQ, Huddersfield Royal Infirmary, Acre Street, Lindley, Huddersfield, HD3 3EA.
+- Cheque: Print and complete our Donation Form then post it with your cheque to: Calderdale and Huddersfield NHS Charity, Huddersfield Royal Infirmary, Lindley, Huddersfield, HD3 3EA

-- Cash: Print and complete our Donation Form and bring with you to make a donation our Cashier’s Office.
-Alternatively the Cashier’s Office can provide a form on arrival.
-We have a Cashier’s Office at both Calderdale Royal Hospital and Huddersfield Royal Infirmary.
+- Cash: Print and complete our Donation Form and bring with you to make a donation our Cashier’s Office at Calderdale Royal Hospital or Huddersfield Royal Infirmary.

 - Leave a gift: You can leave a gift to the charity in your will.
 If you would like to discuss, please contact our Charity Office at firstname.lastname@example.org or call 01484 344 344.
 All correspondence regarding a legacy donation should be sent to the Charity Office.

-If you have a preference for whether your donation is allocated to our general fund or a specific department or service, please mention in the donor message or get in touch.
+If you have a preference for whether your donation is allocated to our general fund or a specific department or service, please mention when you make your donation or get in touch.

 Gifts in kind

 Gifts in kind provide our Trust with essential goods and services, and so save money.
 They can also help us to raise funds, when prizes are donated for raffles and other fundraising activities.
 If you would like to donate items or services, we would love to hear from you.

 Before delivering a gift in kind to our wards, please contact our Charity Office.
 Whilst we are incredibly grateful for the gifts donated to our sites, we are not able to accept everything.